ValKmjolnir/keep-streaks/README.md

 Run this program using this command:

-> ./nasal -op -e main.nas
+> ./nasal -o -e main.nas